Python Turtle - Lesson 4

 22draw_poly(length, sides)

-• Run the code and see how close your prediction is.
+Run the code and compare it to your prediction

-• Modify the code so the shape fits within the window.
+Modify the code so the shape fits inside the window

-When we run the code, part of the shape is off the screen.
+When you run the code, part of the shape goes off the screen.
 This is not a big problem.
-Change the length from 100 to 80.
-This is something quite simple for you because you have learnt how to code.
-What about people who haven’t?
+You can fix it by changing the length from 100 to 80.

 Making your program interactive

-The simplest way to make your program interactive is to use the input command.
-It will use the Shell to ask the user for their input.
+The easiest way to make your program interactive is to use the input command.
+It asks the user a question in the Shell and waits for an answer.

 1import turtle